 - Recommendation 202 suggests that countries should regularly 'collect, compile, analyze and publish an appropriate range of data statistics and indicators'. - Decision making is a complex process involving different variables including political interests and this process does not happen in a linear manner.
-As the capacity to generate and use quality evidence increases, many governments are moving from opinion based policy making to evidence based policy making. - Good M&E is critical to safeguarding compliance with existing legislation, ensuring transparency and accountability (both internal and external) and building a basis for the continuous improvement of social protection systems (improve policy/program design; solve problems in policy/program implementation; help prioritize, plan and budget). - M&E systems perform two very different functions: they provide evidence for both proving that the progamme is "doing the right things", and for improving so to ensure the programme is "doing things right".
-Both functions should be given adequate importance. - In order to achieve its objectives, M&E systems must be designed in such a way so as to strike a balance between the capacity (and cost) to produce evidence in a timely fashion and with quality i.e. supply data, and the demand for evidence of a particular kind or nature for decision making according to the needs of multiple users.
+As the capacity to generate and use quality evidence increases, many governments are moving from opinion based policy making to evidence based policy making. - Good M&E is critical to monitoring compliance with existing legislation, ensuring transparency and accountability (both internal and external) and building a basis for the continuous improvement of social protection systems (improve policy/program design; solve problems in policy/program implementation; help prioritize, plan and budget). - M&E systems perform two very different functions: they provide evidence for both proving that the programme is "doing the right things", and for improving so to ensure the programme is "doing things right".
+Both functions should be given adequate importance. - In order to achieve its objectives, M&E systems must be designed in such a way so as to strike a balance

-ENSURING SUPPLY OF M&E DATA5
+ENSURING SUPPLY OF M&E DATA